MiniZinc/libminizinc/docs/en/spec.rst

   array[1..10] of int
   list of var int

-Note that :mzndef:`list of <T>` is just syntactic sugar for :mzndef:`array[int] of <T>`.  *Rationale: Integer-indexed arrays of this form are very common, and so worthy of special support to make things easier for modellers.
-Implementing it using syntactic sugar avoids adding an extra type to the language, which keeps things simple for implementers.*
+Note that :mzndef:`list of <T>` is sugar for :mzndef:`array[1..infinity] of <T>`: a one-dimensional array whose index set starts at ``1`` but whose length is arbitrary.
+This is *not* the same as :mzndef:`array[int] of <T>`, which permits any integer index set.
+When a value is passed as an argument to a :mzn:`list` parameter (including a :mzn:`list` field of a tuple or record), it is automatically coerced to be 1-based using :mzn:`array1d`, so inside the function the array is guaranteed to be indexed from ``1``.  *Rationale: 1-based integer-indexed arrays are very common, and a predicate that iterates over a parameter using* :mzn:`1..length(x)` *is only correct if the argument is 1-based.
+Implementing* :mzn:`list` *as sugar for an unbounded index set avoids adding an extra type to the language while still expressing the 1-based guarantee.*

+An unbounded array index set is only permitted if its lower bound is ``1`` (that is, :mzn:`1..infinity`, which is what :mzn:`list of` produces); any other lower bound, such as :mzn:`array[3..infinity] of int`, is a type error.

 Because arrays must be fixed-size it is a type-inst error to precede an array type-inst expression with :mzn:`var`.